"False"

 Find books at the Medical Library

 At the Medical Library, you will find scholarly books and textbooks on medicine, dentistry, and pharmacy.
 We also have special collections of biographies (pathographies) and fiction focusing on medicine.
-The books are arranged according to two different systems: DDC (Dewey Decimal Classification) and SAB (Classification system for Swedish libraries).
+The books are arranged according to two different systems: the Dewey Decimal Classification (DDC) and the Classification system for Swedish libraries (SAB).

-We arrange all new material, including our textbooks, according to the Dewey Decimal Classification (DDC).
+All new material, including our textbooks, is arranged according to the Dewey Decimal Classification (DDC).

 In the DDC collections, you will find more recent literature